 In addition to serving as an outlet to process my cancer experience, the work

 The research and creation of this project was funded in part by a microgrant from Pat the Dog Theatre Creation, with the City of Waterloo and the Kitchener-Waterloo Community Foundation.
-It is also part of CAFKA.23 Biennial, Stay with Me, and is on display at the Schneider Haus National Historic Site from June 3 - July 22, 2023.
+It was also part of CAFKA.23 Biennial, Stay with Me.
 This project is made possible through the support of the Good Foundation, Region of Waterloo Arts Fund and the Keith and Winifred Shantz fund for the arts held by Waterloo Region Community Foundation.